jimandreas/ARC-AGI-adaptive-algorithms/docs/09 GeminiBlockFinder.md

 This will now print whether each detected block is rectangular or not, along with the other information.
 ```

-## Hollow test
+## Hollow test - The Prompt:

-The Prompt:

-**Good, assume the block test is true.
-Please examine the block to see if it is hollow - that is it has a boundary of the block value, but there is an "interior" to the block with another value.
-Return true if the block is hollow.**
+Good, assume the block test is true.
+Please examine the block to see if it is hollow
+that is it has a boundary of the block value, but there is an "interior"
+to the block with another value.
+Return true if the block is hollow.

+## Gemini code

 ```
 fun isBlockHollow(matrix: List<List<Int>>, blockCoordinates: Set<Pair<Int, Int>>): Boolean {